Make your own cat food: 10 recipes for cooking cats

 - Ingredients: 180 g fish fillet (tuna or salmon), 1/4 small potato (approx. 15 g), 1/4 small carrot (approx. 15 g), 1 tsp cooked rice (approx. 5 g), 1/2 tsp linseed oil

-- Preparation: Steam and debone the fish fillet, boil the potatoes and carrots until soft and mash them.
+- Preparation: Steam and debone the fish fillet, boil the potato and carrot until soft and mash them.
 Mix everything with rice and linseed oil.

 - Calories: approx. 406 kcal

-- Preparation: Cook the chicken breast and carrot in broth until soft and then puree.
+- Preparation: Boil chicken breast and carrot in broth until soft, then purée.

 - Calories: approx. 120 kcal